fremz74/dvwa-raspberrypi-lab/README.md

 There may be mistakes or suboptimal practices in this project.
 Feel free to open an issue or suggest improvements.

+## Project Overview

+DVWA is a deliberately vulnerable web application used to practice web security testing and exploitation techniques.

 This lab runs DVWA on a Raspberry Pi using a LAMP stack: